the-drunk-coder/megra-doc/docs/tutorial/event-arithmetic.md

     (nuc 'fa :dur 900 (sine (linramp~ 300 400 :t 0.6) :sus 600))))
 ```

+Furthermore, there's no arithmetic defined on control events.
 So in the end it's just a partially defined arithmetic.